 LOS ANGELES (AP) — Apple's new music service is a valiant effort to catch up in the emerging business of offering unlimited music on demand for a monthly price.
 It does so while acknowledging the legacy of iTunes, the world's most popular store for buying individual songs to own.

 West Loop Salumi, The Chicago Diner, Porkchop, Black Dog Gelato and more will be on hand.
 The tenth annual Pitchfork Music Festival is hitting Chicago's Union Park this weekend and, in addition to the musical talent on display, there will also be plenty of standout food options.

 MILAN (AP) — A home for retired musicians created by composer Giuseppe Verdi secured a cache of his joking and sometimes off-color correspondence with an Italian count for the bargain price of 120,000 euros ($132,000), officials said Wednesday.

 POST UPDATE: General manager Faith Shealy contacted Eater with a few additional details, including that The Country is under the same ownership as Jed's Sports Bar and Grille.
 Located at 110 28th Avenue North near Centennial Park and next to Jed's Sports Bar and Grille, the new project, according to their website, is slated to open this month, with hiring currently underway.

-Our guide to this week's album releases also features the week's top new music videos from artists like Florence + The Machine, Panda Bear, and Todd Terje, plus brand new streaming music from the likes of Built to Spill, Alabama Shakes, Tyler, the Creator, and more.
+Our guide to this week's (and last week's) album releases also features the week's top new music videos from artists like U2, The Libertines, Miguel, and Julia Holter, plus brand new streaming music from Tame Impala, Ratatat, and more.
 Read and Post Comments | Get the full article at Metacritic